 Insights View All

-Florida State University, B.A., International Affairs and Spanish (2001) summa cum laude
+Florida State University B.A.
+(2001) International Affairs and Spanish, summa cum laude

 U.S. District Court for the Northern District of Georgia

-Atlanta Volunteer Lawyers Foundation, Board of Directors, Member
+Atlanta Volunteer Lawyers Foundation, Board of Directors, President

-Georgia Latino Law Foundation, Board of Directors, Member
+Georgia Latino Law Foundation, Co-Founder and Advisory Board Member

 LEAD Atlanta Class of 2012, Member